Counting Houses of Pareto Optimal Matchings in the House Allocation Problem: Multi-matchings and miscellany

-The research of Andrei Asinowski was supported by the ESF EUROCORES programme EuroGIGA, CRP `ComPoSe', Deutsche Forschungsgemeinschaft \\ (DFG), grant FE 340/9-1.
+Research of Andrei Asinowski was supported by the ESF EUROCORES programme EuroGIGA, CRP `ComPoSe', Deutsche Forschungsgemeinschaft (DFG), grant FE 340/9-1.

-Bal\'azs Keszegh is supported by Hungarian National Science Fund (OTKA), under grant PD 108406 and by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
+Bal\'azs Keszegh is supported by the Hungarian National Science Fund (OTKA), under grant PD 108406 and by the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
 This research was partially done while Bal\'{a}zs Keszegh was at FU Berlin in the scope of an EuroGIGA Cross-CRP visit and later with a DAAD Study Visit Grant for Senior Academics.

+The research of Tillmann Miltzow is partially supported by the ERC grant PARAMTIGHT: "Parameterized complexity and the search for tight complexity results", no. 280152.